London Air Travel » British Airways » BA100 »

 According to BA, 310 passengers and 82 BA employees were held hostage by Iraqis.
 Women and children were allowed to return home in late August.
 The remaining hostages were dispersed to various sites and some were used as “human shields”.
 The hostages witnessed many atrocities by Iraqi soldiers.
 The last remaining passengers and BA employees were released on 9 December 1990.

 The Boeing 747 aircraft, which had remained at the airport in Kuwait, was subsequently destroyed following the liberation of Kuwait.
+This was allegedly done by a US fighter plane to prevent it falling into the hands of Saddam Hussein.

 “The Last Flight To Kuwait”